codewithgaji/FastAPI-Curve/README.md

 ## 🎯 Purpose of This Repository

-This repo is used to
+This repo is used to:

 - Learn **FastAPI fundamentals**
 - Build **RESTful backend APIs**